 Canine Dental Disease

-Left untreated, bacteria builds up on the teeth.
+Left untreated, bacteria build up on the teeth.
 This advances to gingivitis--inflammation of the gums.
 Gingivitis develops into periodontal disease--inflammation of the bone and ligaments that support the teeth.

 Dental disease is treatable and can be prevented.
 You must provide your dog with good dental care (at home and by your veterinarian) for it to have good dental health.